jpriyankaa/FastAPI-with-Uvicorn-Projects/README.md

-# 📦 FastAPI CRUD Application with Swagger UI
+# 📦 FastAPI and Uvicorn - CRUD Application with Swagger UI

 This project demonstrates how to build a simple CRUD (Create, Read, Update, Delete) API using **FastAPI** and **Uvicorn**, tested via **Swagger UI**.